randy-rebucas/localpro-super-app/README.md

 - **UserSettings**: User preferences and configuration
 - **AppSettings**: Global application configuration and feature flags
 - **ErrorTracking**: Error monitoring and tracking data
+- **AuditLog**: Comprehensive audit trail for compliance and security

 ## 🆕 New Features